-Overall it has been a difficult year, balancing the needs and expectations of investors whilst protecting the skill base and staff so that the hotel can continue delivering its high class service.
-However, decisions were made taking into account the interests of all stakeholders and to ensure that the hotel can continue to trade for the foreseeable future.
+Overall the company has seen a good performance over the past year and has been able to balance the needs and expectations of investors whilst protecting the skill base and staff so that the hotel can continue delivering its high class service.
+Decisions are always made taking into account the interests of all stakeholders and to ensure that the hotel can continue to trade for the foreseeable future.